SmythOS/smyth-docs/README.md

 2. Make your changes to the Markdown/MDX files in `docs/` or to the components in `src/`.
 3. Open a pull request describing your changes.

 No production deployment is required to contribute.
 Simply open a PR and share your improvements.
+Please see our [Contributing Guide](CONTRIBUTING.md) for complete details.

+## What's Next?

+-   We will release an open source visual agent IDE later this year.
+-   Support us at [SmythOS](https://smythos.com) and read the [SmythOS Documentation](https://smythos.com/docs/).
+-   Join our [community](https://discord.gg/smythos) to stay updated on new features, connectors, and capabilities.

+/smɪθ oʊ ɛs/

+Ride the llama.
+Skip the drama.